yolanda777/project-mgmt/README.md

 For more practice in GitHub including learning about branches, try this exercise: https://guides.github.com/activities/hello-world/

 **We need your help on this project**: Creating a repository of data on **all the world's IPA drinkers** Some people will only drink IPA.
 In an attempt to understand this elite group, we've collected data on 1,000,500 of them with respect to 4,567 demographic variables.
-We need *a little bit of help* :grin: :grin: :grin: in organizing our research data.
+We need *a little bit of help* :grimacing: :grimacing: :grimacing: in organizing our research data.